About Queenstown Research Week

 Queenstown Research Week is New Zealand’s biggest annual scientific gathering.
 It is a week of co-ordinated meetings covering a wide range of areas of science.
 The concept has developed from three different iconic New Zealand scientific meetings the Australasian Winter Conference on Brain Research, the Queenstown Molecular Biology Meetings and the NZ Medical Sciences Congress (Medsci).
 These meetings agreed to co-ordinate their meeting programmes in order to create critical mass.

-The constituent meetings in 2017 are
+The constituent meetings are

 NZ Medical Sciences Congress

 MedSci aims to be the premier meeting in New Zealand focused meeting bringing together experimental and clinical scientists.
 The philosophy of MedSci is that each of the participating societies host their own sessions, with joint symposia and plenary lectures, featuring overseas and national invited speakers.
 Between sessions, all delegates will be encouraged to come together for refreshments, allowing maximum opportunity for interdisciplinary discussions and networking.

 QMB is run to promote the molecular bioscience and to organize high level scientific meetings in New Zealand on subjects related to molecular biosciences in their widest sense.
 The meeting has been held annually since 1991 and in recent years has also featured a range of highly successful focussed satellite meetings.
 The meeting is run by an incorporated society and membership of the society is open to any New Zealand scientist with an interest in the field of molecular biology.